Frango Churrasco – Portuguese Chicken on a Brick

 * Bricks will be hot – Use oven proof gloves.

-When ready to cook, remove chickens from the pan and reserve marinade.
+When ready to cook, remove chickens from pan or the plastic bag.

 Place the chickens skin side up on the grill and place one brick on top of each one.
 If you don’t have a brick use a heavy iron skillet.
 Close the grill and let chicken cook for 10 minutes.

-In a small saucepan, mix any leftover marinade with the butter and 1/2 cup of wine.
-Place on top of the grill and cook to evaporate the wine or heat up for a few minutes on your stove top until boiling point.
+In a small saucepan, mix reserved marinade with the butter and 1/2 cup of wine.
+Place saucepan on top of the grill and cook to evaporate the wine or heat up for a few minutes on your stove top until boiling point.

 After 10 minutes check the chicken and turn over, skin side down.